 The California Public Records Act states police crime reports are public records but there are some exemptions that prohibit the release of certain reports or portions of a report to the public.
 Collision reports are releasable to drivers, authorized representative of the driver, owners of vehicles or of property damaged and persons who may incur civil liability.
 (CVC20012).

 • Citation sign offs,

 • Visa Letters

 Some reports have fees associated.
 Please see the fee schedule.

-A police report can be obtained through the Records Division for $5 (cash or check only).
+A police report can be obtained through the Records Division for $5.
 Fill out the Records Request form and bringing it to the Police Department.
 Certain reports are restricted.
 But you may be able to obtain a copy of a report, if you are the victim, if the case is not under investigation or restricted.